 Most employers’ disciplinary procedures are not contractual, and therefore a failure to follow them does not, generally speaking, constitute a breach of contract (unless the employee can show that the failure was a breach of the implied duty of trust and confidence owed by the employer).
-However, in the public sector, where contractual procedures seem to be more common, there have been circumstances in which employees have successfully obtained injunctions preventing their employers from proceeding with disciplinary proceedings where to do so in the particular circumstances would constitute a breach of contract.
+However, in the public sector, where contractual procedures are more common, there have been circumstances in which employees have successfully obtained injunctions preventing their employers from proceeding with disciplinary proceedings where to do so in the particular circumstances would constitute a breach of contract.4

 Given the potential for disciplinary action to have significant adverse consequences on the careers and finances of employees working in regulated sectors, in the coming years we may see employees pursuing creative legal arguments to obtain injunctions against disciplinary action.
 Such arguments might be based on the implied duty of trust and confidence, with employees arguing that proceeding with disciplinary action in the particular circumstances would breach the duty.

 In the United Kingdom, the statutory Code of Practice on Disciplinary and Grievance Procedures (the Code) published by the Advisory, Conciliation and Advisory Service5 sets out the principles for handling disciplinary and grievance issues in the workplace.
 Its content in relation to investigations is written with internal investigations in mind, rather than investigations by an external third party, but its principles will be relevant to any disciplinary proceedings instigated by the employer and therefore to all investigations that might lead to disciplinary action.
 Individuals will not have any free-standing claim for any failure to follow the Code but employment tribunals take into account any such failures when considering relevant cases and the compensation to be awarded.